Chronic Pain as a Conditioned Behaviour

 It's All in Your Head, by Suzanne O’Sullivan, 3

-Another perspective on this is that psychosomatic symptoms are basically just a form of anxiety disorder… and anxiety as a classically conditioned response is already a well-established idea.5 And I know how this can go from personal experience, alas.6
+Another perspective on this is that psychosomatic symptoms are a form of anxiety disorder… and anxiety as a classically conditioned response is already a well-established idea.14 And I know how this can go from personal experience, alas.15

-Threat hyper-vigilance as a major driver for pain as a conditioned behaviour
+Threat hyper-vigilance as a driver of pain as a conditioned behaviour

-Bear with me: this is a bit roundabout, but it’s a fun analogy.
 Pets are selected both naturally and artificially for snack hyper-vigilance.
-Hoomans are a good source of food.
+Hoomans are a good source of food!
 When we deliver the goods, our pets care about the context in which it happened way more than we do: every nuance is remembered, many subtle sensory details we are completely oblivious to.

-Like the spot you were standing in when it happened.
+Like the very spot you were standing in when it happened…

 “Remember.”